Let’s Talk Licensing

 Non-Compact States

 States that have not yet implemented the Nurse Licensure Compact (NLC).
-To practice within these states, a nurse must first obtain a single state license from the state they wish to practice in.
+To practice within these states, a registered nurse must first obtain a single state license from the state they wish to practice in.

 Primary State of Residence

 This is your home state, or the state where you declare a primary residence for legal purposes.
-Only one state can be identified as the primary state of residence for NLC purposes.
+Only one state can be identified as the primary state of residence for NLC legislation purposes.

 Multi-State License

 Nurses with a primary state of residence in a NLC state can obtain a multi-state license to practice nursing in all NLC states.
-Multi-state licenses allow nurses to practice across state borders easily and temporarily in other NLC states.
+Multi-state licenses allow travel nurses to practice across state borders easily and temporarily in other NLC states.

 Timing

-Because the licensing procedure can be a bit unpredictable from state to state, we recommend getting a jump on the process ASAP to make sure you’re all set in time for the start of your assignment.
+Because the licensing procedure can be a bit unpredictable from state to state, we recommend getting a jump on the process ASAP to make sure you’re all set in time for the start of your travel nursing assignment.

 Not sure which license you need?